iZN1337/EasymSelection/README.md

 Issues:

 Q. My selection is not responsing, what could be the issue?
 I've checked the ID and stuff, they all are OK.
-A. Just do "#undef EasymSelection_LENGTH" and "#define EasymSelection_LENGTH LengthHere" accordingly to your command length and ID.
+A. Just do accordingly to your command length and ID.
+See below:

+#undef EasymSelection_LENGTH
+#define EasymSelection_LENGTH LengthHere // Default is 10.

 Q. How to enable debug mode?
 A. You can enable debug mode by going inside include and edit #define EasymSelection_DEBUG false to true OR, just undefine it and define it again.

+#undef EasymSelection_DEBUG
+#define EasymSelection_DEBUG true

 Credits: